CACI-International/ergo-cpp/README.md

 readable debug info.
 Additional keyword arguments `cflags` and `lflags` may be used to add flags for all files compiled and linked for this dynamic library.
-This returns a value which should be passed to the context function, and will return a map with the following keys:
+This returns a value which should be passed to the context function, and will return a map with compatible keys for a module as well as the following keys:

 * file - the compiled dynamic library
-* runtime - additional files needed at runtime
+* runtime-if-used - an array of additional runtime requirements if this library is used as an input to other modules

 ### static-library _name_ _mod_